OpenCTI-Platform/opencti/docs/docs/usage/ask-ai.md

 - Fix spelling & grammar: try to improve the text from a formulation and grammar perspective.
 - Make it shorter/longer: try to shorten or lengthen the text.
 - Change tone: try to change the tone of the text.
-You can select if you want the text to be written for Strategic (Management, decision makers), Operational (for team leaders) or Tactital (for technical CTI analysts) audiences.
+You can select if you want the text to be written for Strategic (Management, decision makers), Tactical (for team leaders) or Operational (for technical CTI analysts) audiences.
 - Summarize: try to summarize the text in bullet points.
 - Explain: try to explain the context of the subject's text based on what is available to the LLM.